M66B/FairEmail/FAQ.md

 These messages will be synchronized after a connection to the server and the account has been made or, if this never happens, will be deleted if they are too old to be synchronized.

+You might need to manually synchronize the folder, for example by pulling down.

 You can view these messages, but you cannot move these messages again until the previous move has been confirmed.

 Pending [operations](#user-content-faq3) are shown in the operations view accessible from the main navigation menu.